reshamas/reshamas.github.io/_posts/2019-07-01-rethinking-mentoring-in-data-science.md

 ### Test the waters
 Some people are interested in mentoring, and others are on the verge of burnout.
 Find the right person.

+### Time is a Commodity
+Time is an irreplaceable commodity.
+Valuing other people's time is an effective way to earn respect.

 ### Make SMART requests
 [SMART requests](https://hbr.org/2014/12/5-ways-to-get-better-at-asking-for-help) are:
 - **S**pecific